ElektronikaDonBosco/Blind-eye/README.md

 ## Jetson Nano set up
 First of all, you have to set up your Jetson Nano, so a good way to get acquainted is to
-Go to [this](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#intro) step by step tutorial.
+go to [this](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#intro) step by step tutorial.

 ## Install dependecies and download packages